changhyeonlim/MusicalPopularityEvaluation/README.md

 ## Exploratory Data Analysis using a Radar Plot
 <img src="images/distinctradar.png" width = "600">
+There are multiple number of musical features for each song.
+To compare all features across each year and for popular or non-popular group, we used a radar plot to visualize the distinct features that different between two groups (year or popularity group).
+Each of the features are normalized based on the range and scaled so that all features can be displayed within the radius of the radar plot.

 ## ML Model on Popularity
 <img src="images/mlmodel.png" width = "600">
+Using the popular and nonpopular group for each of the year, we used a classical machine learning techniques to classify if a song is popular or nonpopular.
+We used random forest for its tolerance to a high variance.
+We realized fast that many of the musical features did not lead to a significant correlation to the classification of the popular groups.
+With a slight doubt, we also included artist ID as another feature, and it improved the model performance.
+This led to a conclusion that the musical popularity doesn't follow specific musical features over the time but correlates with the artist.